-The paracord is small, extremely strong, lightweight and can be used for different purposes, even during emergency and lifesaving situations.
+The paracord is small, extremely strong, lightweight and can be used for different purposes, especially during emergency and lifesaving situations.
 So, why is the paracord used for survival, you ask?
 Here are just some of the paracord’s uses during survival situations:

 - Start a fire